bentoml/BentoML/docs/source/concepts/deploy.rst

 The three most common deployment options with BentoML are:

 - 🐳 Generate container images from Bento for custom docker deployment
-- `🦄️ Yatai <https://github.com/bentoml/Yatai>`_: Production-first ML platform on Kubernetes
+- `🦄️ Yatai <https://github.com/bentoml/Yatai>`_: Model Deployment at scale on Kubernetes
 - `🚀 bentoctl <https://github.com/bentoml/bentoctl>`_: Fast model deployment on any cloud platform